VoodooI2C/VoodooI2C/README.md

  * This uses the proprietary interface `VoodooElanTouchpadDevice`
 * ELAN1000 trackpad (Skylake Asus K501UB-DM039D)
  * This uses the proprietary interface `VoodooElanTouchpadDevice`
+* SYNA0000 trackpad (Dell Chromebook 13)
+ * This uses the proprietary interface `VoodooSynapticsRMITouchpadDevice`

 # Helping out and testing